sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 $2$-Selmer ranks over an arbitrary number field for all quadratic twists families of many elliptic curves  (the elliptic curves in any of these families are ordered in a certain not entirely unnatural, but again non-standard, way).
+In separate work, Jonathan Hanke is collaborating with Bhargava and Shankar to obtain the asymptotics for the 2-part of the class group of n-monogenic orders in cubic fields.

 \vskip10pt \item Dirichlet L-functions are the simplest generalizations of the Riemann zeta-function.
 They were invented by Dirichlet  and have been used to prove an asymptotic formula for the number of primes up to a quantity $X$ in a